-When you live like a slave, you always live in fear.
+If you think of yourself as a slave of Christ, you will always live in fear.
 Slaves fear their masters.
-During the New Testament days, slaves were treated like a commodity, not a person.
-A slave was in fear of being beaten or even put to death any time they were around their master.
+In Ancient Rome, a slave was a commodity.
+They lived in fear of death any time they were near their master.

-So many Christians see God as the grand taskmaster.
+So many Christians see God as the great taskmaster.
 They believe God is ready to judge and punish them for their slightest failure.
-They feel you must work hard for God, and do your best to please Him or experience His wrath.
+They think they have to work hard for God and do their best to please Him.
 They feel they must “work out” their salvation.
 When they pray, they feel condemned and guilty before Him.

 Here are four things you know when you live as an adopted child of God.

 1. You understand God chose you and brought you into His family.
-You can’t earn your salvation; it is a gift from God.
-You aren’t worthy of His love.
-You just accept His love by faith.
+You didn’t earn your salvation; you accepted it as a gift from God.
+You know you aren’t worthy of His love, but you are thankful for His grace in your life.
+You accept His love by faith.

 2. As an adopted child of God, you live without fear.
-When God is your Father, how could possibly be afraid?
-You don’t fear God because He is your loving Father.
+When God is your father, how can you possibly be afraid?
+You don’t fear God because you know Him as your loving father.

 3. You have an intimate relationship with God.
-He is not the “high and lifted up” King of glory to you; He is your Father.
+He is not the “high and lifted up” King of glory to you; He is your father.
 The word “Abba” used in this verse is a very intimate term.
-It is like calling God your daddy, or papa.
+It is the term a young child calls its father.
+You can call God your daddy or papa.

 Look at this promise again.